 Market Outlook for Psychedelic Therapies

-Although 700 million people globally suffer from some sort of mental illness, according to the World Health Organization, Cybin is initially targeting two indications with its active drug programs – major depressive disorder and alcohol use disorder (AUD).
+Cybin is initially targeting three indications with its active drug programs – major depressive disorder, alcohol use disorder and anxiety.

-- The global treatment market for mental disorders is estimated at $2.5 trillion, including $800 billion in direct economic costs, according to the National Centre for Biotechnology Information.
+- The global treatment market for mental health conditions is estimated at $2.5 trillion, including $800 billion in direct economic costs, according to the National Centre for Biotechnology Information.

-- In the U.S., the direct and indirect economic costs of mental disorders are estimated at $467 billion by the National Institute of Mental Health.
+- In the U.S., the direct and indirect economic costs of mental health conditions are estimated at $467 billion by the National Institute of Mental Health.

 - Approximately 5.8 percent or 14.4 million adults in the United States ages 18 and older had AUD in 2018.
 This includes 9.2 million men and 5.3 million women.